Northcote Road, Takapuna - Road layout improvements Northcote Road, Takapuna - Road layout improvements

 This proposal will not interfere with the Northcote Safe Cycle Route Project.
 The project lead on this road layout improvement project has worked with the cycle route project manager to ensure the changes work well together.

-- The suggestion that to reduce congestion Auckland Transport should implement projects to encourage alternative ways to travel around at peak times rather than making additional space for cars.
+- The suggestion that to reduce congestion AT should implement projects to encourage alternative ways to travel around at peak times rather than making additional space for cars.

 We appreciate your concern.
 This project aims to reduce congestion by rearranging lands to make better use of the existing space already given to vehicles.
 We will also be expanding and strengthening the cycle paths which we hope will encourage cycling.